vszakats/hb/README.md

    list of supported compilers,
    look up [Supported Platforms and C Compilers](#supported-platforms-and-c-compilers).
 3. A native build of GNU Make 3.81 or upper is required.
 It is usually named `mingw32-make.exe`.
-It's distrbuted in MSYS2, mingw-w64 packages.
+It's distributed in MSYS2, mingw-w64 packages.
 You can find some links [here](#external-links).
    Unpack it to your `PATH` or Harbour source root directory, and run it as `mingw32-make`.